-The reality is, millions of people have read books, watched TV shows, and listened to introductory lectures about decluttering.
+The reality is, millions of people have read books, watched TV shows, and listened to intro workshops about decluttering.
 In other words, they’ve absorbed information about the technique of home organization, couched in made-for-TV moments and inspiring stories.
-Unfortunately, millions of people continue to hold on to a lot of guilt, shame, and overwhelm because they weren’t able to take action and finish the job once and for all while applying KonMari on their own and feel defeated.
+Unfortunately, millions of people continue to hold on to a lot of guilt, shame, and overwhelm because they weren’t able to take action and finish the job once and for all while applying KonMari® on their own and feel defeated.

 Are you the type of person who would rather give up than ask for help?
 If so, I’ve totally been where you are.

 One of the most powerful superpowers I gained from my own KonMari® journey is confidence in knowing exactly when it’s time to ask for help.
 I’m no longer uncomfortable with or paralyzed by the thought.
 I let go of fears of being vulnerable, or looking needy or weak and send those thoughts away with a “thank you.”
 I actively surrender to those who know way more than me when it comes to skills and goals that seem out of reach.

 Since my KonMari® tidying journey concluded three years ago, I’ve hired business coaches, worked with a nutritionist, entered money mindset programs and more (see our Power Partners), thriving on expert guidance and scheduled accountability.

 It’s important to recognize asking for help isn’t a sign of weakness or failure.
 It’s actually a very powerful indicator that you understand the value of your time.

 So how do you know exactly when it’s time to call in reinforcements?

 Here are three questions that may surface as you declutter that indicate it’s time to invest in tidying tools and services: